This site is optimised for modern browsers. For the best experience, please use Google Chrome, Mozilla Firefox, or Microsoft Edge.

-Find out more in the Role of NIHR External Peer Reviewers and register below.
+Find out more about the role of NIHR external peer reviewers in our guidance and register your interest below.

 As an External Peer Reviewer, you can develop valuable insight into best practice in health and social care research and the standards of successful applications for funding.